-File Name Format Description GEOMASK I/O API NetCDF Gridded, time-independent file that assigns a 1 to any grid ce whose emissions you want to adjust.
-The emissions from IN FILE in grid cells that have a 1 in GEOMASK are multiplied the factor provided in SPECFACS.
+File Name Format Description GEOMASK I/O API NetCDF Gridded, time-independent file that assigns a 1 to any grid converse whose emissions you want to adjust.
+The emissions from IN FILE in grid cells that have a 1 in GEOMASK are multiplied to the factor provided in SPECFACS.
 All other emissions and gricells are untouched.
 INFILE I/O API NetCDF Hourly, gridded, speciated inputs from Smkmerge .
-INFII should be set to logical file name AGTS[L S], BGTS[L S], MGTS[L S], PGTS[L S], PGTS3D[L S], EGTS[L S], or EGTS3D[L S], whare the output files from Smkmerge .
+INFILE should be set to logical file name AGTS[L S], BGTS[L S], MGTS[L S], PGTS[L S], or EGTS3D[L S], which are the output files from Smkmerge .
 SPECFACS ASCII File that lists the species name and the factor to be applied to all grid cells with a 1 value in the GEOMASK file.
 The species name must be in columns 1-16 and the factor in columns 17-22.
 For example, the following SPECFACS file sample would multiply NO and NO 2 emissions by 1.3 (30% increase) and multiply PAR by 0.6 (40% decrease).
-NO 1.3 NO 1.3 NO 0.6
+NO 1.3 NO2 1.3 PAR 0.6